jh0110vi0110/Baking/README.md

 # Baking Time
-Udacity Project
+Udacity Android Developer Nanodegree Project

-Retrieves recipe info from the network as JSON and displays text and video steps.
+Retrieves recipe information from the network as JSON and displays text and video steps.
+Features support for different layout sizes.

 ## UI
 ### Recipe View